 Z6.
-Partner University: a university that the Faculty of Aerospace Engineering has an agreement with either
+Partner University: a university that the Faculty of Aerospace Engineering has an

-2. The other concepts in these regulations are used in the sense in which they appear in the Act.

-3. In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, Section 2, and 22.
+- 2. The other concepts in these regulations are used in the sense in which they appear in the Act. - 3.
+In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, Section 2, and 22.